sp-suresh/btinspectionapiserver/README.md

 # Basic Inspection REST APIs
-This is submission of my code test for one of my interview, where I was required to ceate teo RESTful APIs.
+This is submission of my code test for one of my interview, where I was required to create some RESTful APIs.

 ## Pre Setup Required

 1. MongoDB
 2. NodeJS

 After you have install MongoDB create some collection and indexes required to run application using below command.
-You should go through it once beforeyou run it.
+You should go through it once before you run it.

 `mongo < ./scripts/mongoCollSetup.js`